 Matsumoto Castle is a fortified structure surrounded by a moat and strong stone walls.
 A samurai lived inside the main building.
 In other parts there were servants, warriors and guests of the owner of the castle.

-The most interesting part of the castle is its main keep (main tower).
+The most interesting part of the castle is its main tower.
 It has very low ceilings and ancient staircases that lead to the halls of the donjon.
-Inside the halls, weapons of the 16th-17th centuries are exhibited: cannons, bows, arrows, swords and everything that the samurai of that time defended themselves with.
+Inside the halls, there are weapons of the 16th-17th centuries: cannons, bows, arrows, swords and everything used by samurai for defence during that time.

-On the top floor is the samurai hall.
-Once upon a time, it was from this room that the fortress was monitored: windows around the entire perimeter of the round hall made it possible to view the surroundings.
-Now in this room are stored traditional armor and outfits of warriors.
+On the top floor of the castle there is the samurai hall.
+Once upon a time, this place was used as an observation post: from the windows it was possible to check the entire perimeter and surroundings.
+Now in this room you can see traditional armor and outfits of warriors.

-There is a beautiful garden around the castle, so after visiting the building you can take a walk in the shade of trees and look at interesting statues.
+There is a beautiful garden around the castle with many interesting statues, so you cna enjoy walking in the shade of trees.

 The moat that surrounds the castle is inhabited by carps and white swans.
 Catching and touching this living creature is prohibited, but you can take beautiful photos and feed the fish with bread crumbs.

-Taking pictures in the castle is free.
+You can take pictures in the castle for free.
 But take cameras with a good flash with you: there is little light inside the building, since bars are installed on all windows.

 Matsumoto is one of Japan’s many castles to visit.

-There are many more interesting sights in Matsumoto.
+Except of Matsumoto castle itself, there are many interesting place to visit in its surroundings.
 It has a beautiful central park, many shops with traditional souvenirs, artificial ponds with stone gardens and a ski resort.

 It is not surprising that many tourists come here for more than one day.
 If you also plan to stay in Matsumoto for the night, you can stay at one of the hotels:

-- Matsumoto Hotel Kagetsu.
-The hotel is located in the very center.
+• Matsumoto Hotel Kagetsu.
+The hotel is located in the center.

-There are few cheap hotels in the city, but there are student hostels where you can rent a room for three or four at once.
+There are several cheap hotels in the city, but there are student hostels where you can rent a room for three or four at once.

 Matsumoto Castle in Japan FAQ